 In Screenbrerry both manual and automatic calibrations can be applied either separately or combined together.

 To create a node graph for automatic calibration:

-- In the Node Graph tab, add a Context node.
+- In the Node Graph, add a Canvas node.

-- In the Display Editor tab, press the Create Display Array button.
-In the dialog box, enter the number of Rows and Columns to create a grid with a number of fields that match the number of projectors* in your setup, select CalibratorPatch as the patch type, and press OK.
-As a result, a node tree in the Node Graph is created that consists of the Calibrator node connected to the CalibratorPatch nodes, each of which is connected to one of the Display nodes, which in turn is connected to the Context node.
+- In the Canvas Editor, press the Create Display Array button.
+In the dialog box, enter the number of Rows and Columns to create a grid with a number of cells that matches the number of projectors* in your setup, select CalibratorPatch as the Patch Type, and press OK.
+As a result, a node tree is created in the Node Graph consisting of the Calibrator node connected to the CalibratorPatch nodes, each of which is connected to the Canvas node via the Display nodes.

-- In the Node Graph tab, add a MediaPlayer node (or any other media source node) and connect its Image output parameter to the Source input parameter of the Calibrator node (see Creating Links Between Nodes Manually).
+- In the Node Graph, add a MediaPlayer node (or any other media source node) and connect its Image output parameter to the Source input parameter of the Calibrator node.

-- In the Node Graph tab, add a Camera node, then:
+- In the Node Graph, add a Camera node, then:

 - Connect its Camera output parameter to the Camera input parameter of the Calibrator node, and